Ibrahim-404/NewsApp/README.md

 - Bloc state management
 - Dependency Injection setup
 - Proper error handling and loading states
+- **Fastlane integration for Firebase App Distribution** 🚀

 ---

 ## 📦 Packages Used

 Here are some of the important packages used in this project:

 | Package | Purpose |
 |--------|---------|